gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 Sometimes, the laser was turning on and back off between two frames recorded by the webcam.
 The webcam was recording about 24 frames per seconds, but this was not enough to detect the impact every time.

-My homemade laser "bullet" that I build and used for testing the detection was set to last one tenth of a second, which was enough for the camera to detect, but the real laser that he bought must last less than 50 milliseconds.
+My homemade laser "bullet" that I built and used for testing the detection was set to last 25 milliseconds, which was enough for the camera to detect, but the real laser that he bought was lasting less than 15 milliseconds.

 However, he told me that he will either find a way to modify the bullet he bought to last longer or buy another one that will.